snowyu/ikb/README.md

 This makes the Chinese coding greatly reduces the storage footprint, and can have a clear meaning.

+eg,

-eg, "attrbute" is is composed of eight Engilish characters. but Chinese, only two characters: "属性".
+* "attrbute" is is composed of eight Engilish characters. but Chinese, only two characters: "属性".
+* "type" four characters for Engilish. one characters for Chinese: "型".
+* "English" serven characters for English, one character for Chinese: "英".